-- (1) Purpose.
+(1) Purpose.
 This rule explains the requirements for adoption of plan and zone designations for exceptions.
 Exceptions to one goal or a portion of one goal do not relieve a jurisdiction from remaining goal requirements and do not authorize uses, densities, public facilities and services, or activities other than those recognized or justified by the applicable exception.
-Physically developed or irrevocably committed exceptions under OAR 660-004- 0025 and 660-004-0028 are intended to recognize and allow continuation of existing types of development in the exception area.
-Adoption of plan and zoning provisions that would allow changes in existing types of uses, densities, or services requires the application of the standards outlined in this rule. - (2) For "physically developed" and "irrevocably committed" exceptions to goals, plan, and zone designations shall authorize a single numeric minimum lot size and shall limit uses, density, and public facilities and services to those: - (a) Which are the same as the existing land uses on the exception site; or - (b) Which meet the following requirements: - (A) The rural uses, density, and public facilities and services will maintain the land as "Rural Land" as defined by the goals and are consistent with all other applicable Goal requirements; and - (B) The rural uses, density, and public facilities and services will not commit adjacent or nearby resource land to nonresource use as defined in OAR 660-004-0028; and - (C) The rural uses, density, and public facilities and services are compatible with adjacent or nearby resource uses. - (3) Uses, density, and public facilities and services not meeting section (2) of this rule may be approved only under provisions for a reasons exception as outlined in section (4) of the rule and OAR 660-004-0020 through 660-004-0022. - (4) "Reasons" Exceptions: - (a) When a local government takes an exception under the
+Physically developed or irrevocably committed exceptions under OAR 660-004-0025 and 660-004-0028 are intended to recognize and allow continuation of existing types of development in the exception area.
+Adoption of plan and zoning provisions that would allow changes in existing types of uses, densities, or services requires the application of the standards outlined in this rule.

+(2) For "physically developed" and "irrevocably committed" exceptions to goals, residential plan and zone designations shall authorize a single numeric minimum lot size and all plan and zone designations shall limit uses, density, and public facilities and services to those:

+(a) That are the same as the existing land uses on the exception site;

+(b) That meet the following requirements:

+(A) The rural uses, density, and public facilities and services will maintain the land as "Rural Land" as defined by the goals and are consistent with all other applicable Goal requirements; and

+(B) The rural uses, density, and public facilities and services will not commit adjacent or nearby resource land to nonresource use as defined in OAR 660-004-0028; and

+(C) The rural uses, density, and public facilities and services are compatible with adjacent or nearby resource uses;